-WARNING

-//////////////////////////////////////

-// Before attempting to open or service the pump: //

-// // 1.
-Familiarize yourself with this manual. // // 2.
-Switch off the engine ignition and remove the key // to ensure that the pump will remain inoperative. // // 3.
-Allow the pump to cool if overheated. // // 4.
-Vent the pump slowly and cautiously. // // 5.
-Close the suction and discharge valves. // // 6.
-Check the temperature before opening any covers, // plates, or plugs. // // 7.
-Drain the pump. //
+WARNING Before attempting to open or service the pump: // // Familiarize yourself with this manual.
+Switch off the engine ignition and remove the key to ensure that the pump will remain inoperative.
+Allow the pump to cool if overheated. // Vent the pump slowly and cautiously.
+Close the suction and discharge valves.
+Check the temperature before opening any covers, plates, or plugs.
+Drain the pump.
+WARNING // This pump is designed to handle liquids containing specified entrained solids.
+Do not attempt to pump volatile, corrosive or flammable liquids which may damage the pump or endanger personnel as a result of pump // failure. // WARNING // 11 After the pump has been installed, make certain that the pump and all piping or hose connections are tight, properly supported and secure before operation. // // WARNING // Do not operate the pump against a closed discharge valve for long periods of time.
+This could bring the liquid to a boil, build pressure, and cause the pump to rupture

-''''''''''''''''''''''''''''''''''''''

-WARNING ////////////////////////////////////

-// // This pump is designed to pump liquids that contain spec- // ified entrained solids.
-Do not attempt to pump // volatile, corrosive, or flammable liquids which may dam- // age the pump or endanger personnel as a result of pump // failure. //

-ʹʹ ͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶͶ

-WARNING !,!,'\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\

-// // After the pump has been installed, make certain that the // // pump and all piping or hose connections are tight, prop- // erly supported and secure before operation. // //

-WARNING

-///////////////////////////////////////

-// // Do not operate the pump against a closed discharge valve // // for long periods of time.
-This could bring the liquid // // to a boil, build pressure, and cause the pump to rupture // // or explode. // //

-'',

-Section A. Page A-1
+Section A.